-2.2.2 GUE Fundamentals Part 2
+2.2.3 GUE Fundamentals

-2.2.2.1 Course Outcomes
+2.2.3.1 Course Outcomes

-The GUE Fundamentals Part 2 course is designed to continue to cultivate the essential skills required for sound diving practice.
-Included among its course outcomes are: to provide the recreational diver, who does not desire diver training beyond the recreational level, with an opportunity to advance their basic diving skills; to train divers in the theory and practice of nitrox; to provide those divers who aspire to more advanced diver training with the tools that will contribute to a greater likelihood of success; and to provide divers with a gateway into advanced GUE training.
+The GUE Fundamentals course is designed to cultivate the essential skills required for sound diving practice.
+Included among its course outcomes are: to provide the recreational diver, who does not desire diver training beyond the recreational level, with an opportunity to advance their basic diving skills; to train divers in the theory and practice of nitrox; to provide divers with aspirations for more advanced diver training with the tools that will contribute to a greater likelihood of success; and to provide non-GUE trained divers with a gateway into GUE training.

-2.2.2.2 Prerequisites
+2.2.3.2 Prerequisites

-Applicants for a GUE Fundamentals Part 2 course must:
+Applicants for a GUE Fundamentals course must:

 - a.
 Submit a completed Course Registration Form, Medical History Form, and Liability Release Form to GUE HQ. - b.
 Hold insurance that will cover diving emergencies such as hyperbaric treatment, e.g., DAN Master-level insurance or equivalent. - c.
 Be physically and mentally fit. - d.
 Be a nonsmoker. - e.
 Obtain a physician's prior written authorization for the use of prescription drugs, except for birth control, or for any medical condition that may pose a risk while diving. - f.
 Be a minimum of 16 years of age.
 Documented parental or legal guardian consent must be submitted to GUE HQ when the participant is a minor. - g.
-Be a certified GUE Recreational Diver Level 1 diver, or have successfully completed GUE Fundamentals Part 1.
+Be a certified autonomous scuba diver from a recognized training agency.

-2.2.2.3 Course Content
+2.2.3.3 Course Content

-The GUE Fundamentals Part 2 course is normally conducted over three days.
-It requires a minimum of four dives and at least twenty hours of instruction, encompassing classroom lectures, land drills, and in-water work.
+The GUE Fundamentals course is normally conducted over four days.
+It requires a minimum of six dives and at least thirty hours of instruction, encompassing classroom lectures, land drills, and in-water work.

-2.2.2.4 GUE Fundamentals Part 2 Specific Training Standards
+2.2.3.4 GUE Fundamentals Specific Training Standards

 - a.
 Student-to-instructor ratio is not to exceed 8:1 during land drill or surface exercises; it cannot exceed 4:1 during any in-water training. - b.
-Two dives must be at a depth of at least 25 ft/8 m. - c.
+Two dives must be at a depth of at least 25 ft/8 m - c.
 Maximum depth of 60 ft/18 m - d.
 No overhead diving - e.
 All dives must be within minimum decompression limits (MDLs), i.e., no required stops. - f.
 Can be combined with GUE Triox Primer, as per the Triox Primer Instructor Guidelines document.

-2.2.2.5 Required Training Materials
+2.2.3.5 Required Training Materials